COM 310 (Campus) - Social Media

 Identify competitors

 A key element to your SWOT and Social Media Audit will be to identify your client's competitors and compare their social media strategy and performance with your client's existing plan.
+With non-profits, "competitors" might be other organizations that seek funding from the same sources.
 Searching the web using Google or another search engine involves finding the right search terms, much like searching in library databases.
 Try one term, read the results you find and take note of other search terms you see.

 Search Terms:

-For example: You might look up "fire department" and find out they are also called "fire rescue" or they might be merged with "emergency management."
-You will see other potential search terms like "forest fire warden" or "wildland fire statistics" or "state fire warden."
+For example: You might look up "health care worker" and find out they are also called "health care professionals" or "patient navigators" or "outreach workers" or they might be merged with "community healthcare."
 Be sure to try a variety of search terms when looking for "competitors" or others engaged in similar activity to your client's organization.

 Possible examples: